hzeller/folve/README.md

 well on low-CPU machines; on a Raspberry Pi 2, the CPU load to convolve a 44.1kHz/16 Bit file is about 22%.
 Folve can make use of multiple cores in parallel file accesses.
+Many NAS systems have enough CPU to transparently run folve even for sophisticated filters.

 Because input and output files are compressed, we cannot predict what the relationship between file-offset and sample-number is; so skipping forward